 Industry veteran, holds both a car and truck license, previously held an FIA International Rally license, and is currently training for his motor-cycle license.
 He has just taken delivery of a custom built 6x6 overland expedition truck which he designed himself, and will be driving home to England, on his own, around the entire African continent for 18 months.
 Yes he is mad, yes we are jealous.

-In addition to writing for wheels, Tim is the Emirates Desert Championship’s official photographer, and a former member of the F1 recovery team at Yas Marina, In his spare time… are you kidding, he has no spare time!
+In addition to writing for wheels, Tim is the Emirates Desert Championship’s official photographer, and a former member of the F1 recovery team at Yas Marina, In his spare time… are you kidding, he has no spare t

 Gautam’s love for cars began before he had even taken delivery of his first pedal-powered hotrod at age three.
 The affinity for all things wheeled only grew stronger in later years, so much so that he spent far more time with his nose in his father’s collection of car mags than his school books.
 Somehow scraping through school and university, Gautam realised a childhood dream by getting a break in motoring journalism in 1998 after banging down the doors of nearly every auto publishing house in Australia.
 He has subsequently honed his craft by working across a vast array of motoring publications and websites in Australia and the UAE.
 He’s rather handy behind the wheel of a car, too.